The Very Best Things to Do in Fiji in One Epic List

 69. Watch a Meke Ceremony

 Between songs and fire dancing, meke celebrates the local legends and tells stories of yesteryears in the most Fijian way.
-While almost all resorts organise a ceremony multiple times per week, Fiji Culture Village (more info on Viator and Tripadvisor) is a good go-to for this cultural experience.
+Almost all resorts organise a ceremony multiple times per week.

 70. Explore the Islands by Bike

 If you enjoy two-wheeled adventures, then you’ll enjoy the cycling opportunities across the islands of Fiji.
 Freedom bike hire is available across Viti Levu, the Mamanuca Islands and Taveuni.
 Alternatively, guided mountain biking adventures can be found in Vanua Levu.